NationalBankBelgium/stark/packages/stark-ui/README.md

 # Stark UI

-Stark's UI module (aka stark-ui) provides the UI related features of the Stark framework.
+Stark's UI package (aka stark-ui) provides the UI related features of the Stark framework.
 It includes the UI component kit of Stark as well as other services and utilities.

 The Stark-UI module depends on some functionalities provided by the Stark-Core module such as services.
 However you can use this module without Stark-Core